 One of McCann’s first acts in control of 50% of the shares in Celtic was to publicly list stakes.
 Desmond secured a mixture of preference and ordinary shares as part of the share issue for £4m.
 He also paid a further £8m in September 1999 when McCann put his stake up for sale.

-The £8m investment made Desmond the majority owner in Celtic with 20% of the shares, up from 14%.
+The £8m investment made Desmond the largest single shareholder Celtic with 20% of the shares, up from 14%.
 Desmond also underwrite £10m of a £15m share issue in October 2005.
 It was set up to raise cash needed to build Celtic’s Lennoxtown training ground and also reduce debts.

-Today, Desmond has 34.7% of the shares in Celtic PLC to be the majority stakeholder.
+Today, Desmond has 34.7% of the shares in Celtic PLC to be the largest minority shareholder.
 He also has a seat on the club’s board of directors as a non-executive director.
 The Irish businessman was first appointed to the Bhoys’ hierarchy in May 1995 and is the longest-serving member.